andrekovac/react-hooks-workshop/sections/react-memo.md

   Discussion points:

-  - The `Movies` component causes `Movies` to re-render although its props don't change.
+  - The `Movies` component causes `Movie` to re-render although its props don't change.
     - What is the difference between the "React render phase" and the "graphical rendering" of DOM nodes to pixels on the screen?
     - Fix the unnecessary re-renders.
   - **TODO**: Add `onClick={handleMovieClick}` as prop to `Movie` component -> Problem resurfaces.
 Why?
 How can you fix it?